 #27 Sematext

-Sematext provides Site Search Analytics, Logsene Log Management & Analytics, SPM Performance Monitoring, and other more search-related products.
-It puts them all into a single monitoring system to aid businesses in quicker problem-solving.
-To investigate and notify the companies, it employs pre-defined or personalized dashboards.
+Sematext provides Site Search Analytics, Logsene Log Management & Analytics, SPM Performance Monitoring, and other search-related products.
+It integrates them all into a single observability tool to aid businesses in quicker problem-solving.

-By monitoring infrastructure, database, application, and site response times, it offers quicker root cause analysis.
+To investigate and notify companies, it employs pre-defined or personalized dashboards.
+Monitoring infrastructure, database, application, and site response times offers quicker root cause analysis.
 Both metrics and logs can have anomaly detection and alarms set up.
 You can quickly set up your account due to integrations with lightweight data shippers like Sematext, Kubernetes, and Docker.

 #28 Icinga

-Icinga is an open-source network resource monitoring tool that checks for network resource availability, alerts users to outages, and produces useful data for performance reporting.
+Icinga is an open-source network observability tool resource monitoring tool that checks for network resource availability, alerts users to outages, and produces useful data for performance reporting.
 With its quick and well-organized web interface and five Icinga status colors, issues can be quickly identified.

 #29 Zabbix

-Zabbix is an open-source solution that monitors networks, servers, virtual machines, and cloud services may all be monitored using.
+Zabbix is an open-source solution observability platform that monitors networks, servers, virtual machines, and cloud services may all be monitored using.
 You can use Zabbix for much more than just monitoring, and no additional fees are involved.
 You can also offer monitoring services to different customers in multi-tenant environments.

 #30 Checkmk